New IA and content structure for a care management platform

 The extreme users are those on the margins of a challenge who can provide unique insights because of their special needs, perspectives, or actions.
 I chose extreme customers based on the duration of using the platform:

-New customers who started using CRM within the last 6 months.
+• New customers who started using CRM within the last 6 months.
 Their first impressions were still fresh, and they remembered them well enough

-Experienced customers who have used CRM for longer than 6 months.
+• Experienced customers who have used CRM for longer than 6 months.
 They could share creative workarounds for the challenges they encountered when interacting with CRM

 While analyzing, I grouped the pain points into categories:

-In addition, I created a matrix to visualize pain points based on their impact and frequency.
+I created a matrix to visualize pain points based on their impact and frequency.
 It helped stakeholders better understand the key pain points and their implications, making it easier to prioritize and address them effectively.

-Eventually, I formulated the main desired outcome that should be achieved if the platform does the right "job" for the customers:
+Based on all the findings from this discovery phase, I formulated the main desired outcome that should be achieved if the platform does the right "job" for the customers: